NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/niagara_user_guide.rst

 Data Transfer
 -------------

 In order to use Niagara for file transfers, your must create user account directories.
 These directories are automatically created with your first login to a Niagara front end.
 The Niagara front ends may be accessed using either CAC or RSA credentials.
 Host names for CAC access can be found on this CAC login page.
 Host names for RSA access can be found on this RSA login page.

 The following directories will automatically be created with your first login:

-- /home/First.Last (your home directory)
+- ``/home/First.Last`` (your home directory)
-- /collab1/data/First.Last (for your trusted data)
+- ``/collab1/data/First.Last`` (for your trusted data)
-- /collab1/data_untrusted/First.Last(for your untrusted data)
+- ``/collab1/data_untrusted/First.Last`` (for your untrusted data)

 .. note::

     When using the DTNs for data transfers:
-        * /home tree is not accessible from the DTNs
+        * ``/home`` tree is not accessible from the DTNs
-        * /collab1/data/ tree is only accessible from the "Trusted DTN".
+        * ``/collab1/data/`` tree is only accessible from the "Trusted DTN".
-        * /clooab1/data_untrusted tree is only accessible from the "Untrusted DTN"
+        * ``/collab1/data_untrusted`` tree is only accessible from the "Untrusted DTN"

 Niagara Data Management
 -----------------------

 Niagara is a hybrid system, a cross between a traditional HPC system and a data transfer/collaboration system, available to all RDHPCS users.
 File system management must be handled differently on Niagara than on other HPC systems.
-The following are Niagara data management policies:
+The following are Niagara data management
+policies:

-- All files under the "/collab1/data_untrusted/$USER" directory tree which have not been accessed in the last 5 days will be automatically purged.
+- All files under the``/collab1/data_untrusted/$USER`` directory tree which have not been accessed in the last 5 days will be automatically purged.
-- All files under the "/collab1/data/$USER" directory tree which have not been accessed in the last 60 days will be automatically purged.
+- All files under the ``/collab1/data/$USER`` directory tree which have not been accessed in the last 60 days will be automatically purged.
 - Access time is defined as the last time the file was opened for reading or writing.
-- A default 10GB Lustre quota on each user's home directory "/collab1/home/$USER".
+- A default 10GB Lustre quota on each user's home directory ``/collab1/home/$USER``.

 .. note::

     If the file system's usage approaches to the total capacity, we will be forced implement a more aggressive purge policy (i.e., 30 day or 15 day purge).
 So please actively manage your data!

 About NESCC
 ===========

 The NOAA Environmental Security Computing Center (NESCC), located in Fairmont, West Virginia, hosts NOAA's newest High Performance Computing Data Center.
 This site provides computing resources to support NOAA's research in Weather and Climate modeling, as well as its other environmental research areas.

 Niagara System Configuration
 ============================